NickKelly1/iterable/README.md

 #### at

-Get the item at a specified index.
+Get the value at a specified index.

 Providing a negative index searches the collection from back-to-front.